 Editor’s Note: We’re digging into our ample archives to find some great articles you might have missed over the years.
 This one about taking a baby to a Major League Baseball game comes from 2013.

-A fellow stay-at-home dad/native of Cincinnati and I recently took our little girls into what we thought would be hostile territory to a watch a Reds/Mets game at New York’s Citi Field.
+A fellow stay-at-home dad/native of Cincinnati and I recently took our little girls into what we thought would be hostile territory to watch a Reds/Mets baseball game at New York’s Citi Field.
 It probably didn’t help our cause much with my wearing a Yankees cap.

 However, everybody was very polite and nobody said anything.
-At least not to our faces.

-A sleeping baby (ahem, toddler).
+A sleeping baby (um, toddler).

 My friend was already inside and to turn around at the security checkpoint to hang out in the parking lot until she woke up 35 minutes later likely would have only brought suspicion down on my head.
-Which might have resulted in my not being allowed into the game at all, and then I would have come to Queens for no reason, and if you ever have to go to Queens, you really ought to have a reason for doing it.
+Which might have resulted in my not being allowed into the game at all.
+And then I would have come to Queens for no reason.

 This is going to be a disaster, I thought.
 She was groggy, blurry eyed and cranky.
 She immediately started with her patented “Go!
 Go!” that she uses when she doesn’t want to be someplace.

-Babies and baseball lessons learned
+Life lessons learned

 - You might hit and injure a player who isn’t expecting a baseball to come from behind him, and

 - This will very likely never happen to you ever again.